alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 #### `init_scene(self) -> None`

-Initialize the scene by loading a scene recipe.
-The recipe loads the scene, populates it with objects, adds the avatar, and sets rendering options such as post-processing values.
+Initialize a scene, populate it with objects, add the avatar, and set rendering options such as post-processing values.
-Then, the build requests relevant output data per frame (collisions, transforms, etc.), initializes image capture, and caches [static object data](static_object_data.md).
+Then, request relevant output data per frame (collisions, transforms, etc.), initialize image capture, and cache [static object data](static_object_data.md).
+Each subclass of StickyMittenAvatarController has a specialized "recipe" for `init_scene()`.

 ***